-Working with influencers is a great way for a brand to expand its presence, audience and create user-generated content.
-However, brands need to carefully look into an influencer before initiating a partnership.
+Working with influencers is a great way for a brand to expand its presence, audience and create user-generated content, although brands need to carefully look into an influencer’s following before initiating a partnership in case of fake followers.

 As influencer marketing continues to soar, influencer selection becomes even more crucial to a campaigns success.